 Decrease Caloric Intake

-A laboratory study conducted on mice indicated that a decrease in calories helped produce a specific protein that protected the brain from Alzheimer’s disease.
+A laboratory study conducted on mice indicates that a decrease in calories helps produce a specific protein that protects the brain from Alzheimer’s disease.
 The findings of this Alzheimer’s research were based on two groups of mice.
-The first group of mice ate what they wanted without restriction.
-The second group of mice ate 30 percent less food.
+The first group ate what they wanted without restriction.
+The second group ate 30 percent less food.

-Chemical studies are also an integral part of Alzheimer’s research.
+Chemical studies are an integral part of Alzheimer’s research.
 An experimental vaccine was administered more than 10 years ago.
-The purpose of this vaccine was to introduce a protein that would create a plaque buildup in the brain.
-The successful results anticipated were that the immune system would be trained to concentrate on this protein and expel the protein that caused the plaque build-up.
-Unfortunately, first experiments with a vaccine failed to result in an adverse affect that caused a swelling of the brains in laboratory mice.
+The purpose of this vaccine was to introduce a protein that would create plaque buildup in the brain.
+The successful results anticipated were that the immune system could be trained to concentrate on this protein and expel the protein that caused the plaque build-up.
+Unfortunately, the first experiments with a vaccine resulted in an adverse affect that caused a swelling of the brains in laboratory mice.

 However, a new vaccine has been developed for research purposes.
 The results have been encouraging with the immune system attacking the plaque-producing protein as anticipated.
 In addition, no adverse effects have been experienced by the mice.

 Finally, Alzheimer’s research has been conducted through the use of tangible and stimulating material items both to the touch as well as visually.
 Alzheimer’s research indicates that soft foam balls, supple blankets, and teddy bears are an important part of the therapy for Alzheimer’s patients.
-It is an important part of Alzheimer’s research directed towards those individuals who are in the latter stages of Alzheimer’s.
-The results show that these items offer a diversion for patients who are anxious and distraught resulting in a calming affect for the patients.
+It is an important part of Alzheimer’s research directed towards those individuals in the latter stages of the illness.
+The results show that these items offer a diversion for patients who are anxious and distraught resulting in a calming affect for them.

 Additionally, the use of aromatherapy has been determined to be of great help.
 The scent of lavender has been shown to be a great reliever of stress which is one of the major symptoms of Alzheimer’s patients.